ALL SAINTS CELEBRATED IN MARCH

 Saints celebrated on the 26th of March

-ST LUDGER, BISHOP
+SAINT LUDGER, BISHOP OF MÜNSTER

 EDUCATED BY ST GREGORY

-Gregory educated him in his monastery and gave him the clerical tonsure.
+Saint Gregory educated him in his monastery and gave him the clerical tonsure.
 Ludger, desirous of further improvement, passed over into England, and spent four years and a half under St Alcuin, who was rector of a famous school at York.
-In 773 he returned home, and St Gregory dying in 776, his successor, Alberic, compelled him to receive the holy order of priesthood, and employed him for several years in preaching the Word of God in Friesland, where he converted great numbers, founded several monasteries, and built many churches.
+In 773 he returned home, and Saint Gregory dying in 776, his successor, Alberic, compelled him to receive the holy order of priesthood, and employed him for several years in preaching the Word of God in Friesland, where he converted great numbers, founded several monasteries, and built many churches.

 The pagan Saxons ravaging the country, Ludger travelled to Rome to consult Pope Adrian II, what course to take, and what he thought God required of him.
 He then retired for three years and a half to Monte Casino, where he wore the habit of the Order and conformed to the practice of the rule during his stay, but made no religious vows.